belle2/basf2/online_book/basf2/b2bii.rst

 .. admonition:: Task
    :class: exercise stacked

+   Use the final task in `First steering file` lesson as a template, try to convert it your first b2bii analysis script.

+   This time, let's reconstruct
-   Use ``b2bii`` and example Belle MDST file to reconstruct :math:`B^{-} \to D^{0} \pi^{-}` with :math:`D^{0} \to K^{-}\pi^{+}\pi^{0}`.
+   :math:`B^{-} \to D^{0} \pi^{-}` with :math:`D^{0} \to K^{-}\pi^{+}\pi^{0}`.

+   Apply the same PID selections for your :math:`K` and :math:`\pi` as in earlier exercise.

-   Add the PID (electronID, muonID, and KID in Belle-style), kinematics and MC truth variables for all particles in the decay chain to the ntuple.
+   In the end, save the PID (Belle-style electronID, muonID, and KID), with other variables for all particles in the decay chain to the ntuple.

    You can use this line to get the example file: basf2.find_file('b2bii_input_evtgen_exp_07_BptoD0pip-D0toKpipi0-0.mdst', 'examples', False)